 The parameters defining the mask lines are user selectable; users may change the default values generated by the TCM® system once they have built-up their experience with alarm handling.

 The TCM® Site Server application is meant to run over long time spans (years).
 Accordingly, it demands professionally supported hardware and is either physical or virtualized and is not included in the Site Server package.

 |Storage||RAID storage technology|

 |Storage space||Typically 5 GiB per turbine (depending on configuration)|

 TCM® Monitoring System

-The Site Server has an Availability Map found under the ‘‘Administration’’ pane, which shows weekly availability or ‘‘online connectivity’’ for a selected component (ie. M-System or sensor).
+The Site Server has an Availability Map found under the ‘‘Administration’’ page, which shows weekly availability or ‘‘online connectivity’’ for a selected component (ie. M-System or sensor).